BookingEasy/booking-easy-wp/readme.txt

 **How does my client know of the status of his/her booking request?**
-The online appointment scheduler sends personalized emails to all people concerned at every step of booking, confirmation or cancelling.
+The online appointment scheduler sends personalised emails to all people concerned at every step of booking, confirmation or cancelling.
+You can also subscribe for [SMS notifications and reminders](https://sagenda.net/ModuleCenter).

 **But the services I offer are very different from those offered by other businesses.**